sazzad4677/Interactive-comments-section/README.md

 - See hover states for all interactive elements on the page
 - Create, Read, Update, and Delete comments and replies
 - Upvote and downvote comments
+- On the top, users can see the most voted comments.
 - `localStorage` to save the current state in the browser that persists when the browser is refreshed.
 - `Timestamps` and dynamically track the time since the comment or reply was posted.

 ## Screenshots

 ### **Desktop View**

 ![desktop view](./Desktop-View.png)

 ### **Mobile View**

 ![Mobile view](./Mobile-View.png#center)

 ### Links